How to Manage ServBay Databases with TablePlus

 Connecting to SQLite 3

-SQLite is a serverless, self-contained database engine, with all data stored in a single file.
-ServBay does not “run” a SQLite server, but your applications may access SQLite files using PHP PDO SQLite, Python’s sqlite3
+SQLite is a serverless, self-contained database engine where data is stored in a single file.
+ServBay does not “run” an SQLite server process, but your application can access SQLite files via PHP PDO SQLite, Python’s sqlite3

 File